openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 ## Login

-The router configuration interface is protected with a username and password.
+The LRS configuration interface is protected with a username and password.
 These should be updated from the Admin panel when you first log into the site.

  ![Login](img/login.png)

-The default login credentials for the BAX Router are:
+The default login credentials for the BuildAX LRS are:

 *   Username: admin
 *   Password: password